 There are ways for an HIV-negative person to be protected during sex with an HIV-positive partner.
 Of course, one way is to use condoms every single time you have any type of sex.
 These need to be latex or polyurethane condoms; “natural” condoms like lambskin don’t provide protection.
 Another way is for the HIV-positive person to ensure that they take their meds regularly, to keep their viral load as low as possible.

 There’s also a type of medication called PrEP (pre-exposure prophylaxis).
 This involves the HIV-negative partner taking a low dose of HIV medication on a daily basis.
 PrEP is highly effective – it has been shown to reduce the risk of HIV transmission through sex by 99%.
-The HIV-negative partner may also want to get an HIV test that allows you to test at home with just a fingerprick, so you won’t worry about the virus having somehow made it through the defenses.
+The HIV-negative partner may also want to get an HIV test periodically just for their own peace of mind, even though the risk of transmission is actually very low as long as they follow all the guidelines.
+You can easily get a home HIV test that allows you to test at home with just a fingerprick, so you won’t worry about the virus having somehow made it through the defenses.

 Although it’s certainly possible for an HIV-positive person to have an HIV-negative partner, there are also many people who have HIV and don’t want to worry about it when dating.
 They would prefer to find dating partners who also have HIV, so there won’t be any worries about transmission.
 They may want to be able to enjoy condom-free sex with a committed partner.